Public-Health-Scotland/end-of-life-pub/sop/sop.md

 The project is designed to require as little human intervention as possible.
 To update the publication, the analyst responsible for updating the scripts/running the publication should complete the following steps. **Note that at no point is there a need to run code in this section.**

-* Pull the most recent version of the master branch into their own folder.
+* Pull the most recent version of the master branch into their own folder; e.g. 'federico'
 * Create a fresh branch to make necessary changes.
-* Make updates in the `code/00_setup-environment.R` file
+* Make updates to the `code/00_setup-environment.R` file
     * Update dates
     * Check filepaths for lookups are still correct
     * Define whether publication is provisional or update version